What is a Trainee Anaesthetist?

 Anaesthetists in New Zealand are among the most highly trained in the world.
 After six years of Medical School they are required to work at least a further two years as doctors in the hospital system.

-After completing eight years, two of these as a qualified medical doctor, they eligible to apply for the Anaesthesia Training scheme.
-Most trainees will have worked as Emergency Doctors or in any number of other specialties before applying for the Training Scheme.
+After completing eight years, two of these as a qualified medical doctor, they are eligible to apply for the Anaesthesia Training scheme.
+Most trainees will have worked as Emergency Doctors or other specialties before applying for the Training Scheme.

-Selection for the scheme is very competitive and the role is highly sought after.
-Training is at least five years of full time work and includes two sets of exams; each typically requires at least 1000 hours of study.
+Selection for the scheme is very competitive and highly sought after.
+Training is at least five years of full time work including two sets of exams; each requires at least 1000 hours of study.
 This will be on top of full time work averaging 50-65 hours per week.

-At any time during this five year course the doctor is known as a Trainee Anaesthetist.
-In the hospital system in New Zealand they will be in the role of an Anaesthetic Senior House Officer (SHO) for the first year, and then as an Anaesthetic Registrar until fully qualified.
+During this five-year course the doctor is known as a Trainee Anaesthetist.
+In New Zealand’s hospital system they will be Anaesthetic Senior House Officers (SHO) for the first year, and then Anaesthetic Registrars until fully qualified.
 At times a final year trainee may have the title of ‘Fellow’ while doing more subspecialty training.

 Anaesthetic Registrars have at least three years as a doctor, but usually many more.
 They will work under the direct supervision of a fully qualified Consultant Anaesthetist until they achieve a certain level of competency.
-As they become more capable they are allowed more autonomy, though senior back-up is always close.
-This is the usual situation for most of the medical specialties in New Zealand.
+As they become more capable they are allowed more autonomy, although senior back-up is always close as is the case for most medical specialties in New Zealand.

 NZSA Trainee Membership

-Trainees are warmly encouraged to join the NZSA, a member-based organisation that promotes continuing medical education and research, and represents the professional interests of anaesthetists.
+Trainees are encouraged to join the NZSA, a member-based organisation that promotes continuing medical education and research, and represents the professional interests of anaesthetists and their patients.
 Trainee membership is free.
-The NZSA Trainee Representative and Deputy Trainee Representative sit on the NZSA Executive Committee and promote the interests of trainees.
+Trainee members have a strong voice on the NZSA Executive with the NZSA Trainee Representative and Deputy Trainee Representative both being members of the Committee and promoting the interests of trainees.
 The NZSA Trainee Representative meets regularly with the ANZCA Trainee Committees (at NZ and Australian levels) and has frequent and close communication with GASACT, the trainee arm of our sister organisation, the Australian Society of Anaesthetists.

 Links to Training Resources are here.